 - Certain cancers

 The benefits don't just stop there.
-Testosterone also helps improve lean muscle mass, increase bone density, improve skin tone, increase libido, and in some cases reverse erectile dysfunction.
+Testosterone also helps improve lean muscle mass, bone density, skin tone, libido, and even reverse erectile dysfunction.

 What is Testosterone Deficiency?

 In the 1940s, doctors recognized that testosterone deficiency (TD) adversely impacts men's health.
-When men reach their 30's and 40s, testosterone and thyroid hormone levels slowly decline.
+Testosterone and thyroid hormone levels slowly decline when men reach their 30s and 40s.
 As hormone production slows, symptoms associated with TD can appear.

 What are the typical symptoms of low testosterone?